cyclus/cyclus/INSTALL.rst

 Dependencies
 ************

-A full list of the Cyclus package dependencies is listed `here <DEPENDENCIES.rst>`_.
+A full list of the Cyclus package dependencies is listed `DEPENDENCIES`_.

 ************
 Installation